4GeeksAcademy/html-tutorial-exercises-course/exercises/00-welcome/README.md

 ---
 intro: "https://www.youtube.com/watch?v=Vd2dby9ind4"
 ---
-# `00` Welcome
+# Welcome!

 Welcome to the world of HTML 🖖🧑‍💻

-Hello, my name is Alejandro Sanchez [@alesanchezr](https://twitter.com/alesanchezr).
+## 💬 Fundamentals:

-I have prepared this exercises for anyone interested in learning HTML from scratch, we will go over the following concepts:
+We have prepared these exercises for anyone interested in learning HTML from scratch.
+During this course we will go over the following concepts:

 1. Get familiar with most of the most popular HTML Tags.